 I felt miserable.
 After sadly hanging up and bawling myself to sleep, I woke up some time later to voices that of course, I couldn’t understand.

-After a couple difficult days, I realized he was right.
+After a couple of difficult days, I realized he was right.

 How to Get Past Culture Shock

 When I decided to deal with the circumstances in front of me one day at a time, culture shock started to fade away.
-Once I was willing to confront each new barrier, no matter what, it wasn’t so “shocking” anymore.
+Once I was willing to forgive myself for not understanding a new language immediately or not understanding a different culture, it wasn’t so “shocking” anymore.
 That doesn’t mean there weren’t still difficult times.
 The first day of school in a foreign country was terrifying.
-But as time went by, I made friends and unbeknownst to me, was building up my own new support system.
+But as time went by, I made friends and unbeknownst to me, I was also building up a new support system.

-It isn’t everyday that you get an opportunity to spend lengthy time abroad.
-The best you can do is accept that there are many different ways to accomplish something and meet the challenge head on.
+It isn’t every day that you get an opportunity to spend lengthy time abroad.
+The best you can do is accept that there are many different ways to accomplish something and meet the challenge head-on.
+And having a sense of humor doesn’t hurt either.

-If you’re having a hard time with culture shock, here’s five things that you can do right now.
+If you’re having a hard time with culture shock, here are five things you can do right now.

-• If you’re an exchange student, reach out to fellow students and talk about what you’re experiencing.
-There’s a chance they’re going through it, too.
+- If you’re an exchange student, reach out to fellow students and talk about what you’re experiencing.
+There’s a highly likely chance they’re going through it, too.
 Contact your agency and see what suggestions they have as well.

-• Call a supportive relative back home that you trust is a good listener.
+- Call or message a supportive relative back home that you trust is a good listener.
 They may not be able to help you by physically being there, but venting your frustrations is a good way to reset yourself.

-• Don’t stay isolated.
-Go out for a walk and take in the beauty of your new land.
-Remember how lucky you are to have this experience, and that things will get better.
+- Don’t stay isolated.
+Go for a walk and take in the beauty of your new land.
+Remember how lucky you are to have this experience, and know that things will get better.

-• Reflect on the reasons you traveled in the first place.
-These reasons are just as valid now as when you made the decision to travel.
+- Reflect on the reasons you traveled in the first place.
+These reasons are just as valid now as when you decided to travel.
 Remember your purpose.

-• If you enjoy writing, journal about how you’re feeling.
+- If you enjoy writing, journal about how you’re feeling.
 As unpleasant as culture shock is, it’s also a normal process on the way to making your world larger.
 Many of us went through it, and we’re better because of it.
+Journaling every day helped me personally.

 Will Everything Really Be Okay?